brittonlaroche/realm-IOT/README.md

 docker ps -a
 ```

+You can learn how to start and stop containers on the PI by watching this videp [here](https://eldermoraes.com/docker-basics-how-to-start-and-stop-containers/)

 ## Creating a Python MQTT client

 We may not choose to use the SenseHat prebuilt node libraries for a variety of reasons.
 Many of the MQTT forums are asking for a generic python client.
 We have decided to create one here to use the Realm MQTT Broker.
 This allows for a varierty of sensors and diffrent form factors not included in the SenseHat.